-The dragon turtles cure is a classical feng shui cure, which basically means it has its deep roots in culturally specific Chinese symbology and folklore.
-Not only the dragon turtles cure is a culturally specific symbol; it is also a mythical creature.
+The dragon turtles cure is a classical feng shui cure, which basically means it has its roots deep in culturally specific Chinese symbology and folklore.
+Not only is the dragon turtles cure a culturally specific symbol, it is also a mythical creature.

 So, a combination of two celestial animals logically makes for a more powerful force, especially for a person who grew up in a traditional Chinese household and is very familiar with these symbols.

 The energy of the dragon is associated with courage, auspiciousness, and good luck; it is one of the most powerful symbols in traditional feng shui.
 Turtles bring the energy of stability, longevity, and protection; they are an ancient energy associated with the wisdom of the earth.

 As an expression combining both these energies, the mythical dragon turtle became a feng shui cure for lasting wealth (when it has coins and ingots), or a cure for protection and authority (when the image emphasizes claws and includes a large ru yi scepter on its back).

 The dragon turtle image is used in feng shui for a number of purposes, and the image is tailored to make it suitable for each particular cure: